 Keep Them Safe During Potty Breaks

 Do a pre-inspection before your Rover dog comes to stay.
 Check your backyard for for holes (in the ground and in fences), any wobbles in your fence, and make sure your gate is secure.

 Never leave dogs unattended outside.
 Even after you did your backyard safety check—and you determined that everything is secure—know that unfamiliar situations could cause them to dig, jump, or scratch their way through when they would normally stay close to home.
-For the lowdown on how to keep dogs from escaping, check out our post on escape artists.

 The information provided in this article is not a substitute for professional veterinary help.